 Skip to main content

 Distributed File Storage (DFS) enforces a storage quota per CoreWeave Kubernetes Service (CKS) cluster, which sets an upper limit on the total provisioned size of DFS-backed PersistentVolumeClaims (PVCs) in that cluster.
+This page explains how DFS quotas work, how to monitor your usage, how to request a quota increase, and how to build custom monitoring on top of the quota metrics.
+Use this information to plan capacity, avoid blocked PVC creation, and act on storage capacity alerts before they affect your workloads.

-By default, each CKS cluster has a maximum DFS quota of 100 TiB.
+By default, each CKS cluster has a maximum DFS quota of 10 TiB.
 This is the total provisioned capacity across all DFS PVCs in that cluster.

-QuotaDefault Value
+QuotaDefault value

-Maximum capacity (per CKS cluster)100 TiB
+Maximum capacity (per CKS cluster)10 TiB

 You can monitor your DFS storage usage and quotas per cluster in the DFS Usage dashboard in Grafana.